AdobeDocs/experience-platform.en/help/query-service/advanced-statistics/feature-transformation.md

 ---
 # Feature transformation techniques

-Transformations are crucial preprocessing steps that convert or scale data into a format suitable for model training and analysis to ensure optimal performance and accuracy.
+Transformations are crucial preprocessing steps that convert or scale data into a format suitable for model training and analysis, ensuring optimal performance and accuracy.
+This document serves as a supplementary syntax resource, providing in-depth details on key feature transformation techniques for data preprocessing.

-Machine learning models cannot process string values or null values directly.
-Therefore, you must impute missing values, such as replacing empty cells in numeric columns with the mean or median.
-Similarly, convert string data into numeric formats through processes like encoding or vectorization, which allow the model to interpret and learn from textual data effectively.
-This section explains common techniques such as one-hot encoding and feature scaling, and their role in improving algorithm performance.
+Machine learning models cannot directly process string values or null values, making data preprocessing essential.
+This guide explains how to use various transformations to impute missing values, convert categorical data into numerical formats, and apply feature scaling techniques such as one-hot encoding and vectorization.
+These methods enable models to interpret and learn effectively from the data, ultimately enhancing their performance.

 ## Automatic feature transformation {#automatic-transformations}